mbursa/sim5/doc/sim5lib-doc.md

     DEVICEFUNC double disk_nt_dhdr(double r)

-Returns surface profile as derivative $dH/dR$ of its height above midplane at given radius.
-(For thin disk approximation, this is always zero.)
+Returns surface profile as derivative $`dH/dR`$ of its height above midplane at given radius.
+For thin disks, this is always zero.

 **Parameters**